Aidan-Harrison/General-Applications/README.md

 # General-Applications
-General apps created using C/C++.
+C/C++
+A list full of some general applications.
 These apps range from video game mechanics, simulators, data structures, algorithmns, SFML etc.

 Noteable Applications:
 ======================